dotchetter/CoronaBot/readme.md

 ## Use

 1. Register for an account or sign in to Discord: https://discordapp.com/register
-2. Click the invite and join the fun.
+2. Click the invite and join.
 As mentioned above, the bot both speaks and understands strictly Swedish.

 ### Invite link
 https://discord.gg/nM4gaXU